hantsy/jakartaee8-starter-boilerplate/docs/03run-wildfly-m.md

-# Deploying applications to Wildfly Server - The Hard Way
+# Deploying applications to WildFly Server - The Hard Way

-Download a copy of [Wildfly](https://wildfly.org/downloads), and extract files into your local system.
+Download a copy of [WildFly](https://wildfly.org/downloads), and extract files into your local system.

-## Start and Stop Wildfly Server
+## Start and Stop WildFly Server

-In the *&lt;Wildfly dir>/bin* folder, there are a few command tools used to manage Wildfly server.
+In the *&lt;WildFly dir>/bin* folder, there are a few command tools used to manage WildFly server.

-Open your terminal, enter  *&lt;Wildfly dir>/bin*.
+Open your terminal, enter  *&lt;WildFly dir>/bin*.

-Execute the following command to start Wildfly Servers in **standalone** mode.
+Execute the following command to start WildFly Servers in **standalone** mode.

 ```bash
 # Linux